ethereum-optimism/optimism/specs/fault-proof.md

 The interactive dispute game allows actors to resolve a dispute with an onchain challenge-response game that bisects the execution trace of the VM, bounded with a base-case that proves a VM trace step.

-The game is multi-player: different non-aligned actors may participate when bonded,
+The game is multi-player: different non-aligned actors may participate when bonded.

 Response time is allocated based on the remaining time in the branch of the tree and alignment with the claim.
 The allocated response time is limited by the dispute-game window,